ZhouyaoXie/ds-notes/ab-testing-notes.md

       - Increase confidence level (1 - alpha) -> more data
       - Higher sensitivity (1 - beta) -> more data
     - Round days by week to capture the weekly pattern
+3. Decide how to split users randomly into control groups and treatment groups
-3. Use the appropriate hypothesis test (z-test/t-test), compute p-value to check whether it is statistically significant.
+4. Use the appropriate hypothesis test (z-test/t-test), compute p-value to check whether it is statistically significant.
-4. Compute confidence interval.
+5. Compute confidence interval.
 Check whether the interval is practically significant.
-5. Make a decision: change, do not change, or need to collect more data
+6. Make a decision: change, do not change, or need to collect more data

 ## Multiple Testing